alan-turing-institute/AutSPACEs/get-started/get_started.md

 You might find the chapter on [reproducible computational environments](https://the-turing-way.netlify.app/reproducible-research/renv.html) and spectifically the section on [containers](https://the-turing-way.netlify.app/reproducible-research/renv/renv-containers.html) in *The Turing Way* useful!

+# Code
+* The main code is found in the folder called [server](https://github.com/alan-turing-institute/AutSPACEs/tree/main/server)
+* This code can be modfied accordingly.